SixLabors/docs/articles/imagesharp/identify.md

 - `ImageInfo.PixelType` includes color model, alpha behavior, bit depth, and component precision without decoding the full image.
 - `ImageInfo.GetPixelMemorySize()` estimates decoded pixel memory before you commit to a full load.
 - `Image.DetectFormat()` is focused on encoded format detection, while `Image.Identify()` returns the broader inspection result.
+- Identification is not a replacement for decode-time error handling.
+It is a cheap preflight step; malformed input can still fail later when pixels are decoded.

 For more detail, see [Loading, Identifying, and Saving](loadingandsaving.md), [Working with Metadata](metadata.md), [Convert Between Formats](formatconversion.md), and [Pixel Formats](pixelformats.md).